open-cloud/open-cloud.github.io.old/1_user.md

   policy for what users are and are not allowed to access the deployment's resources.
-A given user sees only those deployments that have granted access when they attempt to instantiate slivers.
-The current policy language is simple: *allow all* indicates that all users may instantiate slivers on the deployment, *allow site &lt;sitename&gt;* grants access to all users from a particular site, and *allow user &lt;email&gt;* grants access to a specic user.
+A given user sees only those deployments that have granted access when they attempt to instantiate intances.
+The current policy language is simple: *allow all* indicates that all users may instantiate instances on the deployment, *allow site &lt;sitename&gt;* grants access to all users from a particular site, and *allow user &lt;email&gt;* grants access to a specic user.
 Deny rules may also be used (*deny site